 - Curate a calm vignette: one statement piece, two complementary objects, balanced spacing.

 These finishing touches refine the ambiance, guiding conversation and comfort through thoughtful, purposeful styling.
+It’s about making your space feel inviting and put-together, not like a showroom.

 Conclusion